markandre13/corba.js/README.md

 WebTransport, where the IDL's `oneway` keyword can make use of the unreliable transport provided by these UDP based protocols.

-_(Handling of exception and pointers is currently being added to corba.js.)_

 ## What does it not do?

 CORBA's goal is to make frontend and backend look like one application, which implies tight coupling.
 Microservices on the other hand are intended to be loosely coupled.